-Passover is the 8 day observance commemorating the freedom and exodus of the Israelites (Jewish slaves) from Egypt during the reign of the Pharaoh Ramses II.
+Passover is an 8-day observance commemorating the freedom and exodus of the Israelites (Jewish slaves) from Egypt.
+The Pharaoh's name is not recorded in the Bible, though many historians have suggested Ramses II.

 There are several reinforcement activities that are centered on the Israelites leaving in a hurry and the unleavened bread.
 These activities are especially good for younger children that would not understand the plague of the firstborn.

 The plague of the firstborn is the final straw for Pharaoh.
 He finally gives permission for the Israelites to leave Egypt.
 The Israelites are told to put blood from a lamb over their doorposts.
-God will pass over the houses with the blood.
-The Israelites were told to leave Egypt in a hurry during the night before the yeast was added to their bread.
+God will pass over the houses marked with the blood.
+The Israelites had to leave Egypt in such a hurry that their bread did not have time to rise.
 This is why they celebrate the Passover feast with unleavened bread (without yeast).
 Matzah is commonly used as a staple during Passover.
-Jews are required to make the Matzah in no more than 18 minutes.
+Traditionally, matzah is prepared quickly (often within about 18 minutes) to prevent rising.
 This is, again, representative of the Israelites leaving Egypt in a hurry.

 Be sure to point out that the blood was to be from a lamb.
 Passover is foreshadowing symbol of what Jesus did on the cross.
 That is why he is called the "Lamb of God".